renehlavova/finding-pleasure-in-music/finding-pleasure-in-music/README.md

 The thesis was prepared at the end of my Psychology Major.
 It was part of the international project held by [Junior Researcher Programme](https://jrp.pscholars.org/previous-projects-2/).

 The analysis included psychometric test of several questionnaires, incl.
-PANAS, or BMRQ, and linear regressions prepared in R.
+PANAS, or BMRQ, and linear regressions prepared in R. The exploratory analyses were performed in Python.

 Links:
 * [Master's Thesis](https://is.muni.cz/th/oewz7/Hlavova_DP.pdf)